lukaselmer/puppeteer-screen-recorder/README.md

 > - **aspectRatio**: Specify the aspect ratio of the video.
 Default value is `4:3`.

-> - **autopad**: Specify whether autopad option is used and its color.
-Default to autopad deactivation
+> - **autoPad**: Specify whether autoPad option is used and its color.
+Default to autoPad deactivation
 >   mode.

 > - **recordDurationLimit**: Numerical value specify duration (in seconds) to record the video.
 By